-The guiding principles that shape all four enhanced funding opportunities include:
+The guiding principles that shape all three Enhancement Grants include:

 - Responsive and Flexible: responding to the context of the collaborative network, including geography, demographics, available services, gaps/needs, opportunities, and readiness. - People-Centred, Seniors-Centred: addressing the unique and diverse needs, priorities, and changing circumstances of those being served, as well as those offering the service (volunteers, staff).
-This includes consultation and planning on the development of the proposed work, as well as ongoing implementing, monitoring, and learning. - Collaborative and Connected: illustrating how the work is a part of an ongoing community-based collaborative network that includes coordination and referral with other local services. - 'Community' and/or 'local' will be defined by the context of emerging and/or established service delivery patterns in the area and may reflect regional/sub-regional geographies; as a reference only, the Local Health Areas are an established set of administrative health boundaries that may support determining a 'community'. - Innovative and Sustainable: acknowledging the short-term nature of this funding, services address the community-based collaborative network's vision for sustainability (e.g. prioritizing and aligning with other services) and innovation (e.g. demonstration/testing of new approaches to support learning and explore efficacy). - Learning, Growth & Accountability: highlighting the work as a part of a broader learning system, supported by United Way BC and the local community-based collaborative network.
-This systemic approach involves collaborative reflection, dialogue, documentation, and planning as a part of Learning & Quality Assurance that is accountable to seniors, the community-based collaborative network, the broader community, and to the funder.
+This includes consultation and planning on the development of the proposed work, as well as ongoing implementing, monitoring, and learning.

+- Collaborative and Connected: illustrating how the work is a part of an ongoing community-based collaborative network that includes coordination and referral with other local services. - Innovative and Sustainable: prioritizing services that address the community-based collaborative network's vision for sustainability (e.g. prioritizing and aligning with other services) and innovation (e.g. demonstration/testing of new approaches to support learning and explore efficacy). - Learning, Growth & Accountability: highlighting the work as a part of a broader learning system, supported by United Way BC and the local community-based collaborative network.
+This systemic approach involves collaborative reflection, dialogue, documentation, and planning as a part of Learning & Evaluation (L&E) that is accountable to seniors, the community-based collaborative network, the broader community, and to the funder.